 Robert Steel is a composer and sound designer for cinema, theatre and other media.

-Recent cinema and other media credits include the films Sleepy Steve, 147 Pianos, Speed Dating, Signals, Memorial, Undocumented, Flat Chested, Good Hair and Other Dubious Distinctions, Scarlet, Father/Man, Zombie Yoga, Climate of Uncertainty, Reunion,
+Recent cinema and other media credits include the films Sleepy Steve, 147 Pianos, Speed Dating, Sleepy Steve, Signals, Junk Girl, Undocumented, Edge of Alchemy, Love at First Sight, Good Hair and Other Dubious Distinctions, Scarlet, Ten More and Reunion,

 The Mom Project, and Lobster Stew for Soprano and Virtual Instruments, Memorial for Soprano, Electronics and Video premiered at the University of Iowa in October, 2013.